Ciarenni/COTL_MysticAssistant/README.md

 **Why is the icon for relics a little blue thing?**

 The long answer for this is very technical.
 The short answer is that there is no generic icon for a relic like there is for, say, a follower skin.
 Even individual relics don't have an icon that can be used by the game's shop UI.
 So I picked something that didn't look like it would be confused with anything else.

+**Why is the shop bleating at me and giving me a warning when buying certain items?**

+Certain items in the Mystic Assistant shop are being made available when they would no longer be available normally.
+This includes: talisman pieces, the dark neckace, and the light necklace.
+I did not want the player to recklessly spend their god tears on something that would no longer be of use to them, but I also did not want to prevent the player from buying them if they really wanted to.
+So I added the warning.
+The bleat is to help grab your attention for the warning.

+For the talisman pieces, these are available from a variety of tasks and places in the game, some of which are only available from the Mystic Seller and are no longer a prize once all of those have been obtained.
+If the player wants to get talisman pieces for fleeces, but does not want to do those other activities, this is a way to make that happen.

+For the necklaces, normally only one of each is available and they are each used for an in-game event (vague to avoid spoilers) but that event can only occur once, even if you hacked your save and gave yourself more of the necklace.
+Changing that is not the intent of this mod, and since there is no harm in offering more of those necklaces, I do so.
+Just know that they will be (or should be, unless something in the game breaks) entirely cosmetic.

 **Don't you think that allowing players to easily get a necklace to make followers immortal is really broken?**